 What the Defense Bill Means for Texas

-This week, the Senate is considering the National Defense Authorization Act (NDAA) for Fiscal Year 2022.
+Wednesday, I voted for the National Defense Authorization Act (NDAA) for Fiscal Year 2022.
 Legislation I authored was included in this year’s NDAA to benefit Texas military instillations and servicemembers as well as support ongoing national security efforts.
 You can read the legislation here, and below is a summary of its impact on Texas:

 - Invests in Texas students with $42 million for the Department of Defense’s STARBASE program in Austin, Houston, San Angelo, and San Antonio, which encourages students to explore STEM opportunities with military personnel.